NielMc/convert-streamlit-to-django/README.md

 ## Streamlit App User Interface
 ### Page 1: ML UI
-* User Interface with inputs (flower measurements) as numerical fields and prediction as a statement
+* User Interface with inputs (flower measurements) as numerical fields and prediction as a statement, indicating the predicted species class and the probability of each species.
+* There is a button to save locally the measurements.

 ### Page 2: Data Visualization
 * Pairplot colored by species with multi-select menu listing all variables but species